AlexParamonov/processor/README.md

 etc.
 ```

-Sure, it is possible to use it raw, but please dont fear to add a
+It is possible to use it raw, but please dont fear to add a
-wrapper class for it:
+wrapper class like `CsvUserImport` for this:

 ```
 csv_data_processor = Processor::Data::CsvProcessor.new file